Dataset connectivity with the XMLA endpoint

 Enable XMLA read-write

-By default, a Premium capacity has the XMLA Endpoint property setting enabled for read-only.
+By default, Premium capacity or Premium Per User dataset workloads have the XMLA endpoint property setting enabled for read-only.
 This means applications can only query a dataset.
 For applications to perform write operations, the XMLA Endpoint property must be enabled for read-write.
-The XMLA Endpoint property setting for a capacity is configured in the Datasets workload.
-The XMLA Endpoint setting applies to all workspaces and datasets assigned to the capacity.

 In the Admin portal, select Capacity settings > Power BI Premium > capacity name.

-Expand Workloads.
+- Expand Dataset workload settings.
 In the XMLA Endpoint setting, select Read Write.

 Connecting to a Premium workspace

-Workspaces assigned to a capacity have a connection string in URL format like this,
+Workspaces assigned to a capacity have a connection string in URL format.
+For example:

 powerbi://api.powerbi.com/v1.0/[tenant name]/[workspace name].